jeffknupp/blog/in_progress/web-frameworks.md

         # ...

-As you can see, the decorator uses an almost simplified form of regular expression to map URLs to arguments.
+As you can see, the decorator uses an almost simplified form of regular expression to map URLs to arguments (one that implicitly uses `/` as separators).
 Arguments are captured by including a `<name:type>` directive in the URL passed to `route()`.
-Routing to static urls like `/info/about_us.html` is handled as you would expect: `@app.route('/info/about_us.html')`
+Routing to static urls like `/info/about_us.html` is handled as you would
+expect: `@app.route('/info/about_us.html')`

 ### HTML Generation Through Templates

-Continuing the example above, once we have the appropriate piece of code mapped to the correct URL, how do we dynamically generate HTML in a way that still allows web designers to hand-craft portions of it?
+Continuing the example above, once we have the appropriate piece of code mapped to the correct URL, how do we dynamically generate HTML in a way that still allows web designers to hand-craft it?
 For both Django and Flask, the answer is through *HTML templating*.

-*HTML Templating* is similar to using `str.format()`: the output is written as desired minus dynamic values that should be replaced by the arguments to format.
+*HTML Templating* is similar to using `str.format()`: the desired output is written with placeholders for dynamic values.
+These are later replaced by arguments to the `str.format()` function.
 Imagine writing an entire web page as a single string, marking dynamic data with braces, and calling `str.format()` at the end.
 Both *Django templates* and [jinja2](http://jinja.pocoo.org), the template engine Flask uses, are designed to be used in this way.

 However, not all templating engines are created equal.
 While Django has rudimentary support for programming in templates, Jinja2 basically lets you execute arbitrary code (it doesn't *really*, but close enough).
-Your templates can be arbitrarily complex with
+Jinja2 also aggresively *caches* the result of rendering templates, so that subsequent requests with the exact same arguments are returned from the cache instead of expensively being re-renderd.

+### Database Interaction

+Django, with its "batteries included" philosophy, includes an `ORM` ("Object Relational Mapper").
+The purpose of an `ORM` is two-fold: it maps Python classes to database tables and abstracts away the differences between various database engines (though the former is its primary role).
+No one loves `ORM`s (because the mapping between domains is never perfect), rather, they are tolerated.
+Django's is reasonably full-featured.
+Flask, being a "micro-framewok", does not include one (though it is quite compatible with SQLAlchemy, the Django `ORM`'s biggest/only competitor).

+The inclusion of an `ORM` gives Django the ability to create a full-featured `CRUD` application. `CRUD` (**C**reate **R**ead **U**pdate **D**elete) applications seem to be the sweet spot for web frameworks (on the server side).
+Django (and Flask-SQLAlchemy) make the various `CRUD` operations for each model straightforward.

+## Web Framework Round-Up

+By now, the purpose of web frameworks should be clear: to hide the boilerplate and infrastructural code related to handling `HTTP` requests and responses.
+Just *how much* is hidden depends on the framework.
+Django and Flask represent two extremes.
+Django includes something for every situation, almost to its detrement.
+Flask bills itself as a "micro-framework" and handles the bare minimum of web application functionality, relying on third-party packages to do some of the less common web framework tasks.

+Remember, though, that at the end of the day, Python web frameworks all work the same way: they receive `HTTP` requests, dispatch code that generates HTML, and creates an `HTTP` response with that content.
+In fact, *all* major server-side frameworks work in this way (excluding Javascript frameworks).
+Hopefully, you're now equipped to choose between frameworks as you understand their purpose.